-If your Facebook feed looks like mine, right now there are posts about the poppies for all those who died in war, some really cute baby pictures celebrating premie day, some kids and parents mugging for the camera, and, of course, a cat.
+If your Facebook feed looks like mine, right now there are posts about the poppies for all those who died in the war, some really cute baby pictures celebrating premie day, some kids and parents mugging for the camera, and, of course, a cat.
 Need I go one.

 A veritable cornucopia of emotion!

 We’re now primed for positive evaluations of whatever product we see promoted (or advertised — if we’re adventurous or bored enough to look in the sidebar).
-Of course, we have want these products.
+Of course, we have to want these products.

 But, brands can go even further in priming the emotional pumps on social networks by engaging with folks online.
-A little validation of your complaint or recognition of your efforts to talk to the brand go a long way in pushing the right emotional buttons.
+A little validation of your complaint or recognition of your efforts to talk to the brand goes a long way in pushing the right emotional buttons.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get the 1st chapter of our book on digital marketing analytics – FREE, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.